Automated grading workflows for providing personalized feedback to open-ended data science assignments: Discussion

 Contrary to some other grading tools, since gradetools is an R package, it is free to use.
 It does not require internet connection during the extensive period of grading and providing feedback.
 However, users would still need internet connection in the first and third steps of the grading workflow.

-When students' work is considered, needless to say privacy is important (e.g.~grades) and can be protected under law depending on the country.
+When students' work is considered, needless to say privacy is important (e.g., grades) and can be protected under law depending on the country.
 In our grading process we have used the package on our local computers and stored the grade sheets and other private documents locally.
 However, it is worth noting that users who choose to use R and gradetools on different platforms such as in the Cloud will need to be mindful of what they are storing, what is legal and ethical to store in that specific platform.

-In summary, gradetools automates many administrative tasks in the grading workflow with many pedagogical considerations but it is by no means a single solution to a fully automated grading workflow.
-Instructors who are interested in fully automating the grading workflow, would need to be proficient in R and rely on packages other than gradetools.
-For instance, if an instructor downloads files from an LMS they might need to do string manipulation to have filing name consistency across different students' file names.
-In our courses, we have managed to fully automate our grading workflow by supplementing gradetools with GitHub features of ghclass \citep{R-ghclass} and data wrangling features of the tidyverse packages \citep{tidyverse}.

-In this paper, in addition to introducing gradetools and how it can be utilized in data science classes, we have also shared our vision of an automated grading workflow and defined the distinction between pedagogical tasks and administrative tasks in grading, provided different feedback types such as unique and repeated ones.
+In this paper, in addition to introducing gradetools and how it can be utilized in data science classes, we have also shared our vision of an automated grading workflow and defined the distinction between pedagogical tasks and administrative tasks in grading, defined different feedback types such as unique and repeated ones.
+We will continue to maintain gradetools for use in our own data science courses and beyond.
 We hope that this work will help the community of data science and statistics educators use gradetools as their grading workflow assistant or develop their own tools for assisting their grading workflow.